tomershafir/Designfile/README.md

 - Writing Is Hard
 - Components Management and Maintenance Overhead: you now need to manage and maintain additional components - the Designfiles
 - Storage Overhead
-- Open Source: security may be compromised, because hackers can more easily detect vulnerabilities by reading Designfiles.
-If Designfiles are not checked into the SCM in an open-source project, then there is no version control and collaboration is difficult
 - Clutter
 - Embracement of Non Proficients: people who can't understand the code without additional documentation are probably not technically proficient for the job, and the design documentation allows such people to collaborate and possibly damage the project